snail-unamur/precog-plugin-evaluation/README.md

 #### Step 3: Evaluation of the complexity overview

 We select one PR that the participant considered as complex and ask them to comment on the relevance of the radar chart and measurements:

 - To what extent do you find that the visualization proposed by the plugin informs you about the complexity of the PR?
 - To what extent do you find that the visualization proposed by the plugin is consistent with the complexity of the PR?

 We select one PR that the participant considered as simple and ask them to comment on the relevance of the radar chart and measurements:

 - To what extent do you find that the visualization proposed by the plugin informs you about the complexity of the PR?
 - To what extent do you find that the visualization proposed by the plugin is consistent with the complexity of the PR?

 We repeat the previous questions with one PR that the ranking algorithm considered as complex and one PR that the ranking algorithm considered as simple.

 #### Step 4: UEQ and closing questionnaire

-We ask the participant to fill in the standard UEQ.
-Then we ask the additional questions from the questionnaire *[to complete]*.
+We ask the participant to fill in the standard [UEQ](/UEQ/).
+Then we ask the following additional questions:

+1. How would you rate your overall experience with the plugin?
+(1 = Very Poor, 5 = Excellent)
+2. How easy was the plugin to understand?
+(1 = Very Difficult, 5 = Very Easy)
+3. To what extent does the plugin accurately represent the complexity of a PR?
+(1 = Not at all, 5 = Completely)
+4. To what extent do you think the plugin adds real value when selecting a PR?
+(1 = Not at all, 5 = A great deal)
+5. How likely are you to use the plugin regularly in your work?
+(1 = Not at all likely, 5 = Extremely likely)
+6. In your opinion, what is the main strength of the plugin?
+7. In your opinion, what is the main weakness of the plugin?
+8. Did you find any metrics in the radar unnecessary or not relevant?
+9. In your opinion, which metric should be added to the radar?
+10. If you could change one thing about the plugin, what would it be?